stevorackovic/stevorackovic.github.io/_posts/2023-05-21-OptLetters.md

 ---
-title: '*A majorization–minimization-based method for nonconvex inverse rig problems in facial animation: algorithm derivation* has been published!'
+title: '*A majorization–minimization-based method for nonconvex inverse rig problems in facial animation* has been published!'
 date: 2023-05-21
 permalink: /posts/2023/05/OptLettersPublished/
 ---